arnavranjan005/tic_tac_toe-VS-Computer/README.md

-- 👋 Hi, I’m arnavranjan
+- 👋 Hi, I’m Arnav Ranjan
 - 👀 I’m interested in Web Development and Data structure and Algorithm.
 - 🌱 I’m currently studying in IIIT SRI CITY (Btech in CSE).